spartanunitato/Fake-News-Detection/README.md

 # SC1015-Fake-News-Detection

-**Welcome to the repository for our fake news detection project!** In this project, we explore the capabilities of advanced machine learning techniques to identify and classify fake news articles.
+**Welcome to our GitHub repository** In this project, we explore the capabilities of advanced machine learning techniques to identify and classify fake news articles.
 Our primary goal is to implement and compare two distinct models: a pre-trained BERT model and a logistic regression model.

 ## Project Overview